MNP Community & Sport Centre: 2013-2014 facility improvements

-Roof Replacement
+Roof replacement

-The original tensile roof on the Repsol Sport Centre was constructed in 1983 and remained in service longer than anticipated.
+The original tensile roof on the MNP Community & Sport Centre was constructed in 1983 and remained in service longer than anticipated.
 After a two-year review regarding options for the existing roof, City Council approved funding for a new-and-improved roof system.
 While maintaining the original roof's profile, the new roof system made use of new materials such as Nanogel aerogel thus providing better insulation and energy efficiency while also allowing a significant amount of light to filter into the building's interior.

-2010 – In March, the tented portion of the facility is closed for the replacement of its roof and many facility upgrades.
-The $44.5 million project was a joint initiative between The City of Calgary, The Government of Canada and Talisman Energy.
-The new roof was completed in 2011 and is expected to last 30-plus years.
+In March 2010, the tented portion of the facility was closed for the replacement of its roof and many facility upgrades.
+The $44.5-million project was a joint initiative between the City of Calgary, the government of Canada and Talisman Energy.
+The new roof was completed in 2011 and was expected to last 30-plus years.

+Name changes

+The facility was named the Lindsay Park Sports Centre when built.

+In March 2002 the facility was renamed the Talisman Centre after the City of Calgary sold the naming rights to Talisman Energy for 10 million dollars for 20 years.

+Talisman was bought by Repsol in 2016, after which the facility's name was changed to the Repsol Sport Centre.

+When Repsol's naming sponsorship agreement expired in spring of 2022, MNP LLP became the naming sponsor, and the facility was renamed the MNP Community & Sport Centre.